zalando-incubator/authmosphere/API.md

 Middleware that handles OAuth authentication for API endpoints.
 It extracts and validates the `access token` from the request.

-If configured as a global middleware (see usage section), all request need to provide a valid token to access the endpoint.
+If configured as a global middleware (see usage section), all requests need to provide a valid token to access the endpoint.
 <br>
 If some endpoints should be excluded from this restriction, they need to be added to the `options.publicEndpoints` array to be whitelisted.